antononcube/Raku-Graph/README-work.md

 - Do not work with [JupyterLab](https://jupyter.org), but only with the "classical" Jupyter notebook.
 - Work nicely with the Jupyter notebook plugin(s) of Visual Studio Code, but often require re-loading of the notebooks.

-The points above were to main reason to develop the DOT format visualizations.
+The points above were the main reasons to develop the DOT format visualization.
 Most of the documentation notebooks show the graphs using both "JavaScript::D3" and DOT-SVG.

 -------